 Figure 2: The CIT was performed on simulated variables where the exposure influenced the outcome and the exposure was instrumented by a SNP.
 The test statistic from CIT when testing if the exposure caused the outcome (the true model) is in red, and the test for the outcome causing the exposure (false model) is in green.
 Rows of plots represent the sample sizes used for the simulations.
 As measurement imprecision increases (decreasing values on x-axis) the test statistic for the incorrect model gets stronger and the test statistic for the correct model gets weaker.

-Figure 3: Outcomes were simulated to be unrelated to the exposure (bottom plot) or causally influenced by the exposure (top plot) with varying degrees of measurement imprecision applied to the exposure variable (x axis).
-True positive rates (y axis) for MR and CIT were compared for varying sample sizes (columns of boxes).
+Figure 3: Outcomes were simulated to be unrelated to the exposure (bottom plot, showing false positive rates on the y-axis) or causally influenced by the exposure (top plot, showing true positive rates on the y-axis) with varying degrees of measurement imprecision applied to the exposure variable (x axis).
+Results for MR and CIT were compared for varying sample sizes (columns of boxes).

 Figure 4: a) We can predict the values the MR Steiger test would take (z-axis) for different potential values of measurement error (x and y axes), drawn here as the blue surface.
-When ρg,y>ρg,x, as denoted by the range of values where the blue surface is above the red plane, those values of measurement error lead to our observed MR Steiger test inferring the wrong causal direction.
-Where the blue surface lies below the red plane, these measurement error values support the inferred causal direction of X to Y. A measure of reliability, therefore, is the ratio of the negative and positive volumes of the total space bound by the blue and red surfaces, R=Vz≥0-Vz<0.
+When ρg,y>ρg,x, as denoted by the range of values where the blue surface is above the black plane, those values of measurement error lead to our observed MR Steiger test inferring the wrong causal direction.
+Where the blue surface lies below the black plane, these measurement error values support the inferred causal direction of X to Y. A measure of reliability, therefore, is the ratio of the negative and positive volumes of the total space bound by the blue and black surfaces, R=Vz≥0-Vz<0.
 In this case, where ρg,x2=0.01 and ρx,y2=0.1, the R=4.40, which means that 4.40 times as much of the possible measurement error values are in support of the x→y direction of causality than y→x. b) Plots depicting the parameter space in which the function d=cor(x,xO)-cor(x,y)cor(y,yO) is negative.
 When d is negative the MR Steiger test is liable to infer the wrong direction of causality.
 Shaded regions show the parameter space where d is negative.
 The graph shows that for the majority of the parameter space of the function, d is positive, especially where causal relationships are relatively weak.

 Figure 5: a) Outcome y was simulated to be caused by exposure x as shown in the graph, with varying degrees of measurement error applied to both.
 CIT and MR were used to infer evidence for causality between the exposure and outcome, and to infer the direction of causality.
 The columns of graphs denote intervals for he value of d=ρx,xo-ρx,yρy,yo, such that when d is negative we expect the MR Steiger test to be more likely to be wrong about the direction of causality.
 Rows of graphs represent the sample size used in the simulations.
 For the CIT method, outcome 1 denoted evidence for causality with correct model, outcomes 2 or 3 denoted evidence for causality with incorrect model, and outcome 4 denoted no evidence for causality. b) As in (a) except the simulated model was non-causal, and a genetic confounder induces an association between x and y.
 Neither CIT nor MR are able to identify this model, so any significant associations in MR are deemed to be incorrect, while outcomes 1 or 2 for the CIT are deemed to be incorrect.